Characteristics of Second Class Bricks

 4. They are rectangular in shape, but their edges are not accurately uniform and sharp as like first-class bricks.

 5. They are free from cracks but small cracks and distortions are permitted.

 6. Dry second-class bricks should not absorb water more than 22% of their own weight when immersed in water for 24 hours.

 7. They emit a ringing sound when two bricks are struck each other.

-8. They are light red colour, but the colour of the brick is not same throughout the area.
+8. They are light red in colour, but the colour of the brick is not the same throughout the area.

-9. The surface of this bricks some what rough.
+9. The surface of these bricks is somewhat rough.

 Second class bricks are preferable for all important and as well as unimportant masonry work.